 2012-13: Blackwell skated on the top line for Harvard in his sophomore season before suffering a season-ending injury in February.
 In 21 games for the Crimson he scored 3 goals with 11 assists and was -6 with 10 penalty minutes.
 Harvard finished last in ECAC Hockey and lost to Dartmouth in a three-game first round playoff series.

 Blackwell is an intelligent hockey player with some offensive prowess.
-He is an effective player on both sides of the ice, but he might not have NHL caliber offensive tools to be considered a potential top-six forward.
+He is an effective player on both sides of the ice.
 His quick and accurate shots (he has a good wrist shot and slap shot) give goaltenders fits, especially when he is careening in from the boards on a rush.
-His style of play might not resonate well in the professional leagues given his size and injury history, although Blackwell has proven time and time again that size is not an issue and he can excel at the level he plays.
+His style of play might not resonate well in the professional leagues given his size and injury history, though Blackwell has proven time and time again that size is not an issue and he can excel at the level he plays.